ibm-cloud-docs/devsecops/devsecops-release-notes.md

 - **Amber status for deployment with errors** - Deployment of manually approved CR with red evidence now shows amber status.

 - **Batch processing of evidence collection** - During a pipeline run, all the evidences are collected locally to the pipeline and proceed at the end of the pipeline run.
 This process results in performance improvement.
-For more information, see [Batched evidence collection](/docs/devsecops?topic=devsecops-devsecops-collect-evidence#batched-evidence-collection).

 ## 30 October 2023
 {: #devsecops-oct2023}